TheCedarPrince/thecedarprince.github.io/notes/11032021155827-haskell-programming.md

++++
-@def title = "Notes on Programming in Haskell"
-@def slug = "11032021155827-haskell-programming"
-@def tags = ["syntax", "summary", "haskell", "programming", "languages", "archive"]
-@def description = "My notes on an overview and summary on how to use Haskell"

-@def rss_title = "Notes on Programming in Haskell"
-@def rss_description = "My notes on an overview and summary on how to use Haskell"
-@def rss_pubdate = Date(2021, 11, 3)
+title = "Notes on Programming in Haskell" slug = "11032021155827-haskell-programming" tags = ["syntax", "summary", "haskell", "programming", "languages", "archive"] description = "My notes on an overview and summary on how to use Haskell" rss_title = "Notes on Programming in Haskell" rss_description = "My notes on an overview and summary on how to use Haskell" rss_pubdate = Date(2021, 11, 3)
++++

 Notes on Programming in Haskell